The 2nd & 7 Foundation

 Buckeye Cruise For Cancer

 The Buckeye Cruise For Cancer, which benefits the Urban & Shelley Meyer Fund for Cancer Research at The Ohio State University Comprehensive Cancer Center — Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, has raised more than $15 million since 2008 for cancer research.
 The 11th Buckeye Cruise For Cancer raised a record-breaking $3 Million for the cause.
 The 2019 Buckeye Cruise For Cancer will sail Feb.
 23-28, 2019 out of Fort Lauderdale, Fla.
 For more information, visit www.buckeyecruise.com

 The Capital Kids

 A historic step forward was taken in 2000 when a new model for after-school programs was developed with the creation of The Capital Kids.
 Four pilot sites were created at area Community Recreation Centers.
 The program incorporates trained staff, state-of-the-art technology, high expectations and high performance standards designed to enhance student's academic achievement and to provide participants with a safe place to learn and play when school is out.
 Capital Kids serves youth in grades K-5.
 Capital Kids sites are located in areas where the schools have the most need.
 Columbus City Schools is the feeder school for our program.
 The maximum number of program participants per site is 35 kids.

-“That no child should be kept from school for lack of adequate clothing.”
-This is the creed of the Charity Newsies, a unique non-profit organization founded in 1907.
-For more than 100 years, the Newsies have provided new winter coats, clothing and shoes — and more recently, school uniforms, math materials, and dictionaries — to thousands of school children.
-For the recently completed season, Charity Newsies clothed 13,000 boys and girls in Franklin County.
+“That no child shall be kept out of school for lack of adequate clothing.”
+This is the mission of the Charity Newsies, a unique non-profit organization founded in 1907.
+For more than 110 years, the Newsies have provided new winter coats and clothing — and more recently, school uniforms — to thousands of school children.
+This school year Charity Newsies clothed approximately 13,000 boys and girls in Franklin County.
 The Charity Newsies' members fund its activities privately through gifts, bequests and solicitations.
-After a public auction each December, hundreds of Newsies hit the streets the following Saturday, wearing their famous white coveralls to sell a special edition of The Columbus Dispatch to drive-by contributors — 100% of these donations go directly to the purchase of clothing.
-For more information, visit www.charitynewsies.com.
+After their Annual Gala and Silent Auction, hundreds of Newsies hit the streets the second Saturday in December, wearing their famous white coveralls to sell a special edition of The Columbus Dispatch to drive-by contributors — 100% of these donations go directly to the purchase of clothing.
+For more information, visit www.charitynewsies.org.

 FLIP: Fight, Live, Inspire, Prevent